-Successful completion of all program requirements qualifies the student to apply for national examinations required for licensure and/or certification.
+Successful completion of all program requirements qualifies the student to take national examinations required for licensure and/or certification.
 Graduates of the program will be eligible to apply to the Arkansas Board of Examiners in Speech Pathology and Audiology for a license to practice audiology in the state.
 Graduates will also be eligible to apply for national certification.
 Successful completion of the program does not itself ensure licensure and/or certification.
 It is the student's responsibility to be familiar with state licensure and national certification requirements.

-The program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850.
+The program is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850.
 Telephone: (800) 498-2071 or (301) 296-5700.
 Website: www.asha.org